 Come on in and learn more about these adorable marsupials.
-Get up close for a selfie with Mallee or Banjo.
+Get up close for a selfie with Maze, Buri or Banjo– free of charge!
 (Sorry no pats allowed)

 Join us at the Main Show Area for your souvenir photo with a koala, a wombat and/or a reptile (lizard , python or juvenile crocodile).
 Yes!
 You can hold a koala, or stand beside it and give it a pat for a pole photo.
-You’ll receive a print in a colourful folder, as well as a code for digital copies to share. **
+Included in the price you’ll receive a print in a colourful folder, as well as a code for digital copies to share.

 11:00 AM - DINGO WALKABOUT

-We then move on to feed some of our other enormous estuarine crocodiles.
+On weekdays we give the big fella a break, and feed some of our other enormous estuarine crocodiles.
+Meet your Ranger in front of Snappy Tom’s enclosure, and he will guide you to the first location.
 North Queensland is croc country.
 Learn how to stay safe while you enjoy our magnificent waterways.

 1:00 PM - FREE FLIGHT BIRD SHOW AND INTERACTION